PARTICIPATE: For Businesses and Organizations

 - H=Hotels, and other lodging, such as bed-and-breakfast, hostel

 - E=Entertainment venues and Educational attractions, such as museums, whale-watching, concert venues, and a few you might not think of, e.g., spas (the “E” category is flexibly defined–just ask me if you think your business might fit in)

 - R=Restaurants, and related places, such as wineries, coffee houses, bakeries, and delis (any place where there is sit-down food or beverage service)

 How does it work?

 - The discount is a percentage (between 10 and 50%) off the total tab, unless you exclude alcohol.
 For properties that will participate in more than one category (for example, in both lodging and dining), if they wish, they may choose a different percentage for each category.

-- For “H”/Hotels/lodging, the discount is on Thursday night’s lodging only.
+- For “H”/Hotels/lodging, note that the discount applies to Thursday night lodging only.